 It may not be practical or even desirable to divide every asset.
 For example, if one spouse earns his or her living by operating a business, selling the business may not be a viable option.
 It may be possible to negotiate a marital property settlement by swapping assets of equal value.
 Having a skilled negotiator in your corner is key to protecting your financial interests in divorce.

-I use business valuation and other experts to ensure marital property is fairly and fully valued.
-I am also experienced in issues regarding dissipation of assets, where one spouse has deliberately concealed assets.
+We use business valuation and other experts to ensure marital property is fairly and fully valued.
+We are also experienced in issues regarding dissipation of assets, where one spouse has deliberately concealed assets.

 Maryland Marital Property Division Attorneys

 For answers to your questions, call our high-asset divorce attorneys.
 We offer low cost consultations.